 Boxwood Blight is caused by a fungus, Calonectria pseudonaviculata, and has been impacting plants in the UK for over twenty years.
 It arrived in the US in 2011 and has spread to over twenty-three states.
-It’s also called Shoot Blight as water and wind propel spores thereby spreading quickly, making groupings of boxwood highly susceptible.
-Unlike other fungal boxwood diseases such as volutella where leaves stay on the plant, Boxwood Blight defoliates the plant in as rapidly as one week from infection while the branches stay green.
-Per the USDA’s Diagnostic Fact Sheet, it’s been found in some cultivars of three species of Buxus specifically Common or European Boxwood (B. sempervirens), Japanese Boxwood (B. microphylla), and Korean Boxwood (B. sinica var. insularis).
-Pachysandra and Sweetbox (Sarcococca) have been found to be hosts for the spores.
+It’s also called Shoot Blight as water and wind propel spores, thereby spreading quickly, making groupings of boxwood highly susceptible.
+Unlike other fungal boxwood diseases such as volutella where leaves stay on the plant, Boxwood Blight defoliates the plant in as rapidly as one week from infection while the branches remain green.
+Per the USDA’s Diagnostic Fact Sheet, it’s been found in some cultivars of three species of Buxus, specifically Common or European Boxwood (B. sempervirens), Japanese Boxwood (B. microphylla), and Korean Boxwood (B. sinica var. insularis).
+Pachysandra and Sweetbox (Sarcococca) can be hosts for the spores.

-Patrick advises homeowners not to sheer boxwoods, never good for plants, and talk to their landscapers about the sanitation of equipment including wheelbarrows to avoid spreading the sticky spores from house to house.
+Patrick advises homeowners not to sheer boxwoods, never ideal for plants, and talk to their landscapers about the sanitation of equipment, including wheelbarrows, to avoid spreading the sticky spores from house to house.
 The thing is, it can be transported on clothing and boots as well.
-Expecting workers to change their clothing let alone sanitize equipment is unlikely; another sound case for one of my biggest pet peeves – sheering plants into meatballs.
+Expecting workers to change their clothing, let alone sanitize equipment, is unlikely– another sound case for one of my biggest pet peeves – sheering plants into meatballs.

 Be sure not to overwater boxwood, as they prefer well-drained soil on the dry side and avoid overhead irrigation.
 Also, be sure not to over-mulch or allow mulch to touch lower branches or trunks.

-If you are suspicious you may have a diseased plant, send a photograph to your local extension office and quarantine the diseased plant by removing it with a garbage bag, vacuum the leaf debris and mulch below, and toss it into the trash – not the compost pile as Boxwood Blight is not a fun guy and will readily spread.
+If you are suspicious you may have a diseased plant, send a photograph to your local extension office.
+Quarantine the infected plant by removing it with a garbage bag, vacuum the leaf debris and mulch below, and toss it into the trash – not the compost pile as Boxwood Blight is not a fun guy and will readily spread.
 Garden Dilemmas?
 AskMaryStone@gmail.com